A Machine Learning Enabled MDO for Bio-Inspired Autonomous Underwater Gliders: Introduction

 The present work builds upon preliminary studies on the surrogate-based design of bio-inspired gliders \cite{serani2025preliminary} and extends the analysis and assessment of the results.
-The main contributions of this paper are: \begin{enumerate} \item A complete mathematical formulation of a bi-level, multi-objective, multi-constraint optimization problem for bio-inspired AUGs, integrating hydrodynamics, hydrostatics, structural mechanics, and internal packaging. \item A dimensionality reduction strategy based on physics-driven parametric model embedding (PD--PME) \cite{serani2025extending} that constructs a low-dimensional latent space only from physical quantities, improving surrogate accuracy and sampling efficiency. \item A unified multi-fidelity surrogate modeling framework based on stochastic RBFs (SRBF) \cite{volpi2015development,serani2019adaptive,pellegrini2023multi}, equipped with uncertainty quantification and trained on both low- and high-fidelity flow solvers (potential flow and RANS). \item A batch Bayesian optimization strategy tailored for multi-objective problems, which uses expected hypervolume improvement \cite{abdolshah2018expected} in subspaces created through clustering in an augmented feature space, for diverse and informative sampling along the Pareto front. \item A comprehensive numerical demonstration on a manta-inspired AUG, including Pareto-front evolution, surrogate uncertainty analysis, solver cross-validation, and hydrodynamic interpretation of the optimal design. \end{enumerate}
+The main contributions of this paper are: \begin{enumerate} \item A complete mathematical formulation of a bi-level, multi-objective, multi-constraint optimization problem for bio-inspired AUGs, integrating hydrodynamics, hydrostatics, structural mechanics, and internal packaging (Section 3). \item A dimensionality reduction strategy based on physics-driven parametric model embedding (PD--PME) \cite{serani2025extending} that constructs a low-dimensional latent space only from physical quantities, improving surrogate accuracy and sampling efficiency (Section 4.1). \item A unified multi-fidelity surrogate modeling framework based on stochastic RBFs (SRBF) \cite{volpi2015development,serani2019adaptive,pellegrini2023multi}, equipped with uncertainty quantification and trained on both low- and high-fidelity flow solvers (potential flow and RANS) (Section 4.2). \item A batch Bayesian optimization strategy tailored for multi-objective problems, which uses expected hypervolume improvement \cite{abdolshah2018expected} in subspaces created through clustering in an augmented feature space, for diverse and informative sampling along the Pareto front (Section 4.3). \item A comprehensive numerical demonstration on a manta-inspired AUG, including Pareto-front evolution, surrogate uncertainty analysis, solver cross-validation, and hydrodynamic interpretation of the optimal design (Section 5). \end{enumerate}

-The proposed methodology yields a non-dominated set of bio-inspired designs with significant improvements in both hydrodynamic efficiency and structural weight while reducing high-fidelity computational costs by more than 95\% through multi-fidelity surrogate coordination.
+The proposed methodology yields a non-dominated set of bio-inspired designs with significant improvements in both hydrodynamic efficiency and structural weight.
+In terms of computational effort, the multi-fidelity strategy reduces the estimated high-fidelity cost by more than 95\% with respect to a reference scenario in which the same number of optimization evaluations is performed exclusively using the high-fidelity RANS solver.
 This work thus presents a fully integrated, ML-enhanced MDO framework tailored to underwater-glider design and, more broadly, contributes to early-stage shape optimization problems involving complex physics and strong multidisciplinary coupling.